devlato/compiled-coffee/README.md

 # Features

 - merge CoffeeScript classes with types from d.ts files
-- output TypeScript compilation result
+- output a TypeScript compilation result
 - all types in d.ts files are optional and function's inner vars' type is inferred
 - optionally output a [browserify](https://github.com/substack/node-browserify) CommonJS module
 - watch for changes (both the source and the d.ts files)